rameshnaiduk/Test/README.md

-Ramesh Naidu, How to start the Mlops
+H1<Ramesh Naidu>, How to start the Mlops
 steps:
 create env